opencap/protocol/CAPP.md

 ### Adding additional users to the proxy domain

 Once one user has successfully verified a proxy domain, that user is considered an owner of the proxy domain.
-An owner can use the same create proxy user endpoint to create additional users that are associated with the proxy.
+An owner can use the same POST /v1/users/proxy endpoint to create additional users that are associated with the proxy.

 These new users do not need to update the TXT record to validate ownership, they are automatically validated.
 In order to become a domain owner however, the new user would need to use the PUT /v1/users/proxy endpoint.

+The following is an example of what the payload could look like.
+Again, this endpoint is required, but the payload is not specified because different servers will require different information at sign-up.
+This endpoint would typically be accessed via a client supplied by the host server.

 Request: